USEPA/lakemorpho/cran_comments.md

 ## Comments
-Submission to fix the "noLD" errors.
+Resubmission in response to 2018-02-07 Swetlana Herbrandt email.
+Fixed issues in DESCRIPTION, fixed non-ASCII characters in .Rd, removed all \\dontrun{} calls and replaced in a few cases with \\donttest{} and \\dontshow{} as requested.

 ## Test Environments
-- Debian Linux, R-release, GCC via rhub::check_on_debian()
-- macOS 10.11 El Capitan, R-release (experimental) via rhub::check_on_macos()
-- Windows Server 2008 R2 SP1, R-release, 32/64 bit via rhub::check_on_windows()
+- Windows Server 2012 R2 x64 (build 9600), R version 3.4.3 Patched (2018-02-03 r74231)
-- Debian Linux, R-devel, GCC via rhub::check_with_rdevel()
+- Windows 10, local R version 3.3.0
+- Windows 10, local, R version 3.4.3
-- Ubuntu 16.04, local, R version 3.4.3 (2017-11-30)
+- Ubuntu 16.04, local, R version 3.4.3

 ## R CMD check results
 - No ERRORS or WARNINGS